-Typography is the appearance of the text.
+Typography is the appearance of the text and the cornerstone of web design.
 The way it is designed is crucial to attract the visitor, to hold his attention and to encourage him to read more information on the website.
 Also, typography is important in highlighting or not any part of the text on the website.
 Practically, good typography is the one that improves the communication with the visitor.
 It is very important that the text on the website is easily readable.
 These properties of typography are the key factor in the design phase:

 - Font family

 The Font Family parameter gives the emotional effect of reading the text.
 Usually, designers find the optimal Font Family based on the topic of the website.
 Three other parameters Font Size, Text Width, and Line Height determine if the text is easily readable or not.

 In the Responsive Design, Typography should follow some rules also.
 The designer should increase the Font Size when switching to a wider screen version.
 This is because we tend to read from a distance when the device is bigger.
 Also, the designer should not change the proportions between the text and other elements of the website.
 The designer should pay attention to the highlights.
 By emphasizing a title it should also maintain the rest of the text in a relative size that attracts the visitor.

 The mobile devices are part of our lives, and we take them wherever we go.
 But we don’t have a strong internet connection in every moment.
 Also, we need the information as quickly as possible, as we often hurry up.
 Taking all these into consideration, building the mobile version of the website is not just adjusting the size, but also solving many problems of mobile development.
 The challenge is to load the content of the page as quickly as possible, with all its functionalities.
 This fast-loading design and build are mainly for the smartphones.
 Tablets and desktop versions do not need this immediate effect.